NHS Data Security and Protection Toolkit compliance

 The Information Commissioner's Office (ICO) is the regulator.
 Breaches of UK GDPR can result in fines of up to £17.5 million or 4% of annual global turnover, whichever is higher.
 Even for small businesses, the ICO can issue enforcement notices, reprimands, and fines proportionate to the breach.

 Most hospitality businesses that process personal data must register with the ICO and pay an annual data protection fee.
-The fee depends on your organisation size and turnover, starting at £40 per year for micro organisations.
+The fee depends on your organisation size and turnover: from 17 February 2025 the tiers are £52 per year for micro organisations (tier 1), £78 for SMEs (tier 2), and £3,763 for large organisations (tier 3).

 CCTV is widely used in hospitality for security, theft prevention, and protecting staff.
 However, CCTV captures personal data (images of identifiable individuals) and must comply with UK GDPR and the ICO's CCTV code of practice.